 The Rota (updated as of January 2016) for exhibitors was drawn up by Committee Members.
 All members who expressed an interest in taking part, please see the Rota below.
 We had a very good response with over forty members expressing an interest.
 Please note your allotted month and set up and take down dates.

+Take down and set up will be on Saturday mornings from 10am to 12 noon.
 All paintings can be for sale.
 Jo from The Battlefield 1403 Café in St. Mary’s has kindly offered to take payments for the Society using our Bank Card Machine.

+Picture title label cards are supplied with pens to complete on the set up day.
+Materials and sale carriage bags are stored in the trunk directly below the boards.
 One or two members of the Committee will be on hand to help out on the set up day.

 Any further queries (from members), please contact Rob Leckey on 01743 872297 or 07881 380024.